openshift-labs/rhsummit18-cloudnative-guides/README.md

-# Red Hat Summit 2018: Getting Started with Cloud-Native Applications Lab Guide
+# Red Hat Summit 2018: <br/>Getting Started with Cloud-Native Applications Lab Guide

+Lab guides for the Cloud-Native Lab at Red Hat Summit 2018

 ## Deploy On OpenShift